scontain/scone_mesh_tutorial/README.md

 **Congratulations!
 You made it!** You now have the confidential `Hello World` application running on your Kubernetes cluster.

-Assuming you have `kubectl` command line completion installed and your `kubeconfig` is set-up correctly, you can look at the log of the pod of your service by executing the following command:
+You can look at the log of the pod of your service by executing the following commands:

 ```bash
 # List all pods in the default namespace: